 - Disposable Serving Ware: plastic utensils, paper plates and bowls, napkins / paper towels, manual can opener

-- First-Aid Kit: Band-Aids of multiple sizes, pain relievers, antiseptic spray, hydrogen peroxide, rubbing alcohol, petroleum jelly, thermometer, iodine, antacid tablets, scissors, tweezers, hydrocortisone cream, absorbent compress dressings, aspirin, antihistamines, roller bandage, gauze pads, etc.
+- First-Aid Kit: Band-Aids of multiple sizes, pain relievers, antiseptic spray, hydrogen peroxide, rubbing alcohol, petroleum jelly, thermometer, iodine, antacid tablets, scissors, tweezers, hydrocortisone cream, antihistamines, roller bandages, gauze pads, etc.

 - Baby Supplies (if needed): disposable diapers, baby wipes, lotion, diaper rash cream, bottles, powdered formula, nasal aspirator, teething oil / ointment, medicine dropper, baby gas drops, infant acetaminophen / ibuprofen, infant thermometer

-- Pet Supplies (if needed): collar, leash, bowls, carrier, pet bed and toys, cleaning supplies / trash bags
+- Pet Supplies (if needed): pet food, collar, leash, bowls, carrier, pet bed and toys, cleaning supplies / disposable bags

 - Cooler(s) and Ice Packs